 The analysis for Puno case considers the household level.
-This level of granularity allows the researchers to draw insights into the points of final demand for aid, also called the final echelon of the Humanitarian Supply Chain (Chong et al., 2019).
-Such information is valuable for developing humanitarian operations, including disaster preparedness strategies.
+This level of granularity allows the researchers to draw insights into the points of final demand for aid (Eckhardt et al., 2019; Eckhardt et al., 2022).
+Such information is valuable for developing disaster preparedness strategies.

 A particular characteristic of the Puno case is that the population is settled and dispersed in space, which matters because the classifier aims to identify the final demand points.
-In Figure 4, the localization of the majority of final demand points is outside the principal cities, in rural areas, increasing logistic costs (Gutjahr and Fischer, 2018).
-Misclassifying households at risk of being affected by a cold wave-related disaster would produce deprivation costs because those households need aid, but the model considers they do not (Tomasini and Van Wassenhove, 2009; Leiras et al., 2017).
-Leaving the problem of high logistic costs for future research, as transport is outside the scope of this research, a greater penalization for false negatives was incorporated at the model training stage in order to produce accurate classifications with minimum deprivation costs.
+In Figure 4, the localization of the majority of final demand points is outside the principal cities, in rural areas.
+This implies increasing logistic costs (Gutjahr and Fischer, 2018).
+However, misclassifying households at risk of being affected by a cold wave-related disaster would produce deprivation costs because those households need aid, but the model decides they do not (Tomasini and Van Wassenhove, 2009; Eckhardt et al., 2017).
+To overcome this obstacle, a model training was adapted to minimize false negatives in order to produce accurate classifications with minimum deprivation costs.

 Figure 4.
 Spatial distribution of households exposed to ELTEs